net-zero-dri/net-zero-dri.github.io/open-meetings.md

 - Breakout discussion in small groups (with the aim to come up with some recommendations for the project), facilitated by a project team member
 - Feedback recommendations to all
 - Final Q&A

-**When?**

-Friday 17th December 2021 14:00-16:00 (GMT)

-OR

-Monday 10th January 2022 10:30-12:30 (GMT)

-**Where?**

-Virtual event - hosted on Zoom.
-Joining instructions will be sent to registered participants.

-**How to register:**

-[December meeting](https://net-zero-dri-open-meeting.eventbrite.co.uk/) - deadline to register is 9:00 (GMT) on 16th December

-[January meeting](https://net-zero-dri-open-meeting-jan.eventbrite.co.uk/) - deadline to register is 9:00 (GMT) on 7th January